cyrilletuzi/angular-async-local-storage/README.md

 be sure to follow the [manual installation guide](./docs/MANUAL_INSTALLATION.md), as there are additionnal steps to do in addition to the package installation for some versions.

-For version >= 8, if you have multiple applications in the same project, as usual, you need to choose the project:
+If you have multiple applications in the same project, as usual, you need to choose the project:
 ```bash
 ng add @ngx-pwa/local-storage --project yourprojectname
 ```